agsha/pyproj/README.md

     find . -type f -name "*.log" | xargs rm -rf

+Yes.
+Even the double quotes around `*.log` is required.
 Crazy! of course you can write a bash script, but who wants to learn that shitty language?
 I dont want to spend hours debugging if I should use single quotes? double quotes? backquotes? special characters like '?', '*'